 Leases of assets where substantially all risks and rewards incidental to ownership are retained by the lessors are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessors) are recognised in the income statement on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessors) are recognised in profit or loss on a straight-line basis over the period of the lease.